tak-wong/tak-wong.github.io/_pages/about.md

 News
 ======
-- 18.06.2024: Our paper [VolRAFT](/publication/2024-wong2024volraft) has been accepted for oral presentation at the CVPR 2024 workshops - Computer Vision for Materials Science (CV4MS).
+- 24.04.2024: Our paper [VolRAFT](/publication/2024-wong2024volraft) is accepted for oral presentation at the CVPR 2024 workshops - Computer Vision for Materials Science (CV4MS) - on 18 June 2024.
-- 17.06.2024: Our paper [VolRAFT](/publication/2024-wong2024volraft) has also been accepted for a poster session at the CVPR workshops - Computer Vision for Science (CV4Science).
+- 24.04.2024: Our paper [VolRAFT](/publication/2024-wong2024volraft) is accepted for a poster session at the CVPR workshops - Computer Vision for Science (CV4Science) - on 17 June 2024.
-- 14.05.2024: Our paper [VolRAFT](/publication/2024-wong2024volraft) has also been accepted for a talk at the Helmholtz Imaging Conference 2024.
+- 24.04.2024: Our paper [VolRAFT](/publication/2024-wong2024volraft) is accepted for a talk at the Helmholtz Imaging Conference 2024 - on 14 May 2024.